gitrows/gitrows/README.md

 https://api.gitrows.com/@namespace/owner/repository#branch/path/file(.json|.csv)
 ```

-Give it a try with our sample database from the basic use example: https://api.gitrows.com/nicolaszimmer/test-data/test.json
+Give it a try with our sample database from the basic use example: https://api.gitrows.com/nicolaszimmer/test-data/test.json If you are unsure about how a file url is translated into API style, you can use the static `GITROWS._pathFromUrl(url)` helper function or `GITROWS._ulrFromPath(url)` vice versa.

 ### get(path[, filter])
 The `get` method accepts as a second argument a filter object that compares keys and the corresponding values: